Particular/docs.particular.net/nservicebus/msmq/index.md

 ## Remote Queues

 Remote queues are not supported for MSMQ as this conflicts with the Distributed Bus architectural style that is predicated on consents of durability, autonomy and avoiding a single point of failure.
-For scenarios where you want to use a Broker Bus style architecture you can use transports like Sql Server and RabbitMQ.
+For scenarios where a Broker Bus style architecture is required use transports like Sql Server and RabbitMQ.